ray66rus/amadeus_searcher/readme.md

 ```

 Also, for every origin-destination pair a separate file in the json format is created in the
-`last_search` subdirectory of the current directory (if there were more than one search for the
+`last_search` subdirectory of the current directory.
+This file contains the complete records
-same origin-destination pair, there will be several files).
-These files contain the complete
-records returned by Amadeus API, which includes a lot of information about every offer found.
+returned by Amadeus API, which includes a lot of information about every offer found.

 ## Additional notes